cms-dev/cms/docs/Task types.rst

 TwoSteps has one parameter, similar to Batch's third, that specifies whether to compare the second process output with the correct output using white-diff or a checker.
 In the latter case, an executable manager named :file:`checker` must be provided.

 TwoSteps supports user tests; contestants must provide the manager in addition to the input and their sources.

+**How to migrate from TwoSteps to Communication.** Any TwoSteps task can be implemented as a Communication task with two processes.
+The functionalities in the stub should be migrated to Communication's manager, which also must enforce any restriction in the computed data.

 .. _tasktypes_white_diff: